-Disney Cruise Line visits several diverse ports of call during the Alaska and the Pacific Coast Itineraries.
+Disney Cruise Line visits several different ports of call during Alaskan and the Pacific Coast Itineraries.
 From the rugged outdoor locales to the city life, these itineraries offer many different opportunities for touring and recreation.
-These are the current Disney Cruise Line Alaska and Pacific Coast Ports of Call.
+These are the current Disney Cruise Line Alaskan and Pacific Coast Ports of Call.